Machinist X99‑U9 & X99‑V9s Review (2026)

 machinist x99 u9 and x99 v9s

-The Machinist X99‑U9 and Machinist X99‑V9s motherboards are promising late‑2025 releases.
-The PCBs are labeled G796K‑V.1.0 and, aside from the name, differ only by color.
+The Machinist X99‑U9 and Machinist X99‑V9s are promising late‑2025 motherboards.
+The PCBs are labeled G796K‑V.1.0 and, aside from the name, are identical apart from their color schemes.

 Unlike many copy‑paste designs out there, these boards were clearly engineered to make far better use of the platform’s capabilities.